jchu42/Pet-Pal/README.md

     - Troubleshooting:
         Q: "I think I messed up when editing the config.ini file, the game crashes now"
             A: Run python config.py to reset the config.ini file to its default.
+        Q: "I'm getting a "could not import Self from typing" error"
+            A: Ensure your version of Python is at least 3.11
     - Roadmap:
         - Food & Fullness
         - General graphics improvements